amelmgn/docs/doc_example.md

 As you update field values on items, Directus saves these revisions, and they can be compared side-by-side to the current state.

 To revert an item, navigate to the content module and select the desired collection and select the desired item.
 Click on "Revisions" in the editor sidebar and then on the revision you wish to preview.
 Go to "Revisions Made" in the side menu and view the revision differences.
-Click :icon{name="material-symbols:settings-backup-restore"} to revert the item's values and return to the item page.
+Click "settings-backup-restore" to revert the item's values and return to the item page.

 **Revision Preview**
 You will also see a "Revision Preview" button in the side menu navigation, which will let you preview all the item's